Akarshh711/DevRev_Assignment/assignment1-utilizing-devrev-api/README.md

 ## Making API Requests

 API requests to DevRev are made over HTTPS to the base URL `https://api.devrev.ai/`.
 Each request must include the API key in the `Authorization` header.

+## Work Items
+- Tickets: Used for customer support requests or inquiries.
+They track customer issues or problems and ensure they are addressed satisfactorily.

+- Issues: Aligned with development and project tracking.
+Assigned to team members and attached to specific parts to align efforts with product priorities.

+- Tasks: Break down larger work into smaller pieces, can be part of tickets and issues.

 ### Example Request (Python)